ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/authentication.rst

 =====================

 .. note::
-    This solution will only work fine if you call the modules from the local machine.
+    This solution requires that you call the modules from the local machine.

 You need to export some environment variables in your shell before you call the modules.